Top.Mail.Ru

 Bali silver is 925 sterling silver — 92.5% pure silver and 7.5% copper for durability — produced by hand on the Indonesian island of Bali.
 The defining feature is not the metal itself (the alloy is identical to sterling silver anywhere in the world) but the craft.
 Bali pieces are cast and finished by hand, one by one, in workshops that rarely hold more than a dozen people.
 That distinguishes them from machine-cast factory silver out of China, India, Thailand, or Turkey.

-The tradition is concentrated in Celuk village in Gianyar regency, where silver work has been practised for over a thousand years.
-Today Bali produces everything from classical filigree-style ornament rooted in Hindu-Buddhist visual culture to contemporary author design — minimalist wedding bands, sculptural amulets, dark industrial forms.
+The tradition is concentrated in our Bali workshop in Gianyar regency, where silver work has been practised for over a thousand years.
+Today Bali produces everything from classical delicate metalwork-style ornament rooted in Hindu-Buddhist visual culture to contemporary author design — minimalist wedding bands, sculptural amulets, dark industrial forms.

 Bali silver vs sterling silver — what's the difference?